Wytamma/remote-computing-bioinfo-clinic/README.md

 > The Secure Shell Protocol (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network - https://en.wikipedia.org/wiki/Secure_Shell

-The `ssh` is used to securely log into a remote server.
+The `ssh` commamd is used to securely log into a remote server.

 ```bash
 ssh [options] [user@]hostname [command]